1999 Tunisian general election

 General elections were held in Tunisia on 24 October 1999 to elect a President and Chamber of Deputies.
 For the first time ever there was more than one candidate in the presidential election; the longstanding requirement for prospective candidates to get at least 30 endorsements had been lifted months earlier.
 However, incumbent Zine El Abidine Ben Ali easily won a third five-year term with a reported 99.4 percent of the vote.
 His Constitutional Democratic Rally won 148 of the 183 seats in the Chamber of Deputies.
-Voter turnout was 92%.
+Voter turnout was allegedly 92%.